 Refugee and Poverty: A heart-Breaking Reality

-but really becoming a refugee doesn't take your intelligence away.
+Becoming a refugee doesn't take your intelligence away.
 It just took your freedom away.
 That's how I see it.

 Esperance’s own journey